Maintaining your tires is easier than you think

 Do check your wheel alignment regularly.
 If you notice uneven front or rear tire wear or changes to your vehicle's handling (e.g., pulling to one side of the road), have your wheel alignment checked.

 Don’t drive on damaged tires.
-Most punctures, nail holes or cuts up to a quarter inch in the tread area can be repaired by a trained tire technician.
-But don’t try to fix tires with a tread puncture over a quarter inch or any sidewall puncture.
+Most punctures, nail holes or cuts up to a quarter inch in the tread area can be repaired by a trained tire service professional.
+Tires with a tread puncture over a quarter inch or any sidewall puncture must be replaced.

 Do regularly inspect your tires for damage.
-You’re looking for any cracks, knots, bulges, punctures or cuts.
-If you spot something suspicious, take your tire to a trained tire expert.
+You’re looking for any cracks, bulges, punctures or cuts.
+If you spot something suspicious, take your tire to a trained tire service professional.
 And make sure you have a properly inflated spare tire handy in case of an emergency.
 Check out our Find A Retailer page to find a local professional who can properly inspect your tires.